metacpan/metacpan-cpan-extracted/distros/F/File-LibMagic/README.md

 ## $magic->info\_from\_string($string)

-This method returns info about the given string.
+This method returns info about the contents of the given string.
 The string can be passed as a reference to save memory.

-The return value is the same as that of `$mime->info_from_filename()`.
+The return value is the same as that of `$mime->info_from_filename`.

 ## $magic->info\_from\_handle($fh)

-This method returns info about the given filehandle.
+This method returns info about the contents read from the given filehandle.
 It will read data starting from the handle's current position, and leave the handle at that same position after reading.

+## File::LibMagic->max\_param\_constant

+This method returns the maximum value that can be passed as a processing limit parameter to the constructor.
+You can use this to determine if passing a particular value in the `max_future_compat` constructor parameter will work.

+This may include constant values that do not have corresponding `max_X` constructor keys if your version of libmagic is newer than the one used to build this distribution.

+Conversely, if your version is older than it's possible that not all of the defined keys will be supported.

+## File::LibMagic->limit\_key\_is\_supported($key)

+This method takes a processing limit key like `max_indir` or `max_name` and returns a boolean indicating whether the linked version of libmagic supports that processing limit.

 # DISCOURAGED APIS